graphprotocol/contracts/packages/contracts/README.md

 Considerations when forking a chain:

 - When running on the `localhost` network it will use by default a deterministic seed for testing purposes.
 If you want to connect to a local node that is forking while retaining the capability to impersonate accounts or use local accounts you need to set the FORK=true environment variable.

-# Contributing

-Contributions are welcomed and encouraged!
-You can do so by:

-- Creating an issue
-- Opening a PR

-If you are opening a PR, it is a good idea to first go to [The Graph Discord](https://discord.com/invite/vtvv7FP) or [The Graph Forum](https://forum.thegraph.com/) and discuss your idea!
-Discussions on the forum or Discord are another great way to contribute.

-# Security Disclosure

-If you have found a bug / security issue, please go through the official channel, [The Graph Security Bounties on Immunefi](https://immunefi.com/bounty/thegraph/).
-Responsible disclosure procedures must be followed to receive bounties.

 # Copyright